nagas1226/VSCodeCursorKeyBindings/README.md

 # VSCode Cursor Key Bindings

 ## Overview
 This repository is intended for sharing the `keybindings.json` file, which is the keybinding settings file for Visual Studio Code (VSCode).
-By using this configuration file, you can streamline cursor movement and edit your code efficiently without having to move your hands away from the home position.
+By using this configuration file, **you can streamline cursor movement and edit your code efficiently without having to move your hands away from the home position**.

 ## Setup
 Follow these steps to apply the keybinding configuration correctly to your VSCode: